 - 1. The student must begin the appeal process by contacting the instructor and completing the Formal Grade Appeal Form located on the Portal.
 Understanding that students may be out of town at the time grades are posted, students may begin the appeal process via phone or email.
 The student has the right to review all their assignment grades as well as any other factors that were considered by the instructor in determining the course grade. - 2.
-If the student is not satisfied after meeting with their instructor, they may appeal to the appropriate division chair or program director.
+If the student is not satisfied after meeting with their instructor, they may appeal to the appropriate division chair or program director, using the Formal Grade Appeal Form located on the portal.
 The student should be prepared to demonstrate why a grade change is warranted, including documentation that the grade was reached in error or that irrelevant factors were considered. - 3.
-If the student is not satisfied after meeting with the appropriate division chair or program director, they may appeal to the supervisor of the division chair or program director, i.e. The Dean of Curriculum and Faculty Affairs or the Associate Vice President of Academic Affairs.
+If the student is not satisfied after meeting with the appropriate division chair or program director, they may appeal to the supervisor of the division chair or program director, i.e. The Dean of Curriculum and Faculty Affairs or the Associate Vice President of Academic Affairs, using the Formal Grade Appeal Form located on the portal.
 The student should again be prepared to demonstrate why a grade change is warranted, including documentation that the grade was reached in error or that irrelevant factors were considered. - 4.
 If the student remains unsatisfied, the final step of the appeal process is to meet with the College Provost, who will consider the student's case and render a decision.
 All grading decisions made by the College Provost are final.